 Two bits of controversy surround Escobar’s death.
 First is that the police took a photo of men standing over the bloodied corpse as it lay sprawling on a rooftop.
 Second is that Los Pepes took credit for Pablo Escobar’s death.

 Whether Los Pepes literally killed Escobar or escalated his downfall after being 16 months out of prison, Escobar’s death marked a turning point for Colombia.
-The violence finally dissipated, and citizens could finally move on to lives without about brutal tit-for-tat drug wars.
+The violence finally dissipated and citizens could finally move on to lives without brutal tit-for-tat drug wars.

-After reading about Los Pepes and the hunt for Pablo Escobar, read more about Manuela Escobar, the elusive daughter of Pablo.
+After reading about Los Pepes, the vigilante group who helped kill Pablo Escobar, read more about Manuela Escobar, the elusive daughter of Pablo.
 Then, take a look inside Hacienda Napoles, Pablo Escobar’s lavish Colombian estate.
 Finally, read up on Gustavo Gaviria, Pablo Escobar’s criminal cousin.